 Student Guide – the ZHAW at a glance

 The CampusCard is primarily a student identification card.
 It can also be used to pay for goods, services and the use of equipment (e.g. printers and copiers) or to access the relevant university buildings (depending on the School) outside of open hours.
 The ZHAW catering services only apply the student discount when payment is made with the CampusCard.
 In addition, the CampusCard functions as a library card.
 For members of the ASVZ, the Academic Sports Association of Zurich (of which students are automatically members), the CampusCard serves as their membership card.
 Finally, many restaurants and shops give discounts to students when they show their CampusCard.
-Further information on the CampusCard, including the issuing offices and discount overviews, can be found on the intranet.
+Further information on the CampusCard, including the issuing offices and discount overviews, can be found on Self-Service-Portal.

 In Winterthur, Zurich and Wädenswil, students have access to modern libraries with large collections of specialised literature for the relevant disciplines at each location.
 In addition, the Winterthur library offers a unique study environment.
 Detailed information on electronic media, library use, courses, open hours and contacts for personal consultations with the University Library’s information specialists can be found online.